-After a tumultuous year battling COVID-19, nurses have gone above and beyond demonstrating dedication and perseverance, at great personal cost.
+After a tumultuous stretch battling COVID-19, nurses have gone above and beyond demonstrating dedication and perseverance, at great personal cost.
 This is why self-care for nurses is more important now than ever.

 Self-care is vital to your overall health.
 Caring for yourself means ensuring that your physical, emotional, intellectual, relational and spiritual needs are being met.

 Self-care is what people do to maintain both mental and physical health and prevent illness through, according to the National Institute for Mental Health The kind of self-care a person needs is based on their core principles, according to WHO, but includes different influences/needs including:

 A Closer Look at Burnout

 Nursing is rewarding work, but the stakes are high.
 The role is demanding, the hours are unpredictable, and the work can take a toll on your mind and body.
 Burnout is a real phenomenon that unfortunately drives some people away from the profession.

 While burnout has been a trending topic for the last few years, the term is not new.
 The National Library of Medicine shows that the term first appeared in the 1970s by American psychologist Herbert Freudenberger.
 It was originally used to describe the condition that severe stress in the “helping” professions has on individuals.
 However, WHO is clear that burnout is not a classified medical condition, but rather a phenomenon specific to one's occupation.